SkyFips/vba/README.md

 # vba
-contains specific projects, which can be shared between workbooks
+code to be shared between workbooks/projects